 Learn More: Beat Museum

 One of the cornerstones of this neighborhood is the large and beautiful Washington Square Park.
 This historic park is one of the three oldest parks in the city.
-It is right on Columbus Street between Union and Filbert Streets.
+It is right on Columbus Avenue between Union and Filbert Streets.

 You will find a variety of North Beach San Francisco tours.
 They range from food tours to historic walking tours all around the district.
 The best part is that many of them offer a certain amount of tickets at up to 50% off on Goldstar.
 Here are some of the top ones.